-To help you prepare for these changes, here's a recap of what's happened so far.
+To help you prepare for these changes, here's a recap of the current situation.

 There’s now a requirement for full export declarations for goods moved from the UK to the EU

-Optional easement for importers to allow Import declarations from the EU to be delayed by up to 175 days for most goods.
-No prior approval is needed, but businesses must retain sufficient detail in commercial for the complete declaration to be submitted within this timeframe
+The easement for importers to allow import declarations from the EU to be delayed by up to 175 days for most goods ceased on 31 December 2021.
+No prior approval was needed, but businesses must still retain sufficient detail in commercial records for the complete supplementary declaration to be submitted within this timeframe

-Requirement for exit summary declarations for empty containers and pallets not requiring full export declarations introduced 1 Oct 2021.
+VAT requirement for exit summary declarations for empty containers and pallets not requiring full export declarations was introduced 1 Oct 2021

-The next first set of big changes will be introduced in January, with further requirements updates in the summer.
+The first set of big changes were introduced in January 2022, with further requirements and updates in the summer.
 These are the key requirements you need to look out for.

 Phytosanitary certificates and physical checks on some but not all sanitary and phytosanitary (SPS) goods will be introduced at specific border control posts.
-There will be new requirements for export health certificates for animal and plant products. and also for safety and security declarations for all imports will also become mandatory - this is a pre-notification usually provided by the haulier or shipper.
+There will be new requirements for export health certificates for animal and plant products.
+Safety and security declarations for all imports will also become mandatory - this is a pre-notification usually provided by the haulier or shipper.

 What should you do now?

-Some of the easements will end on December 2021, so we strongly recommend that to ensure supply chain continuity in the new year, you, along with your suppliers and transport operators are fully prepared for the new border requirements and make suitable arrangements in advance of these changes.
+Some of the easements ended on December 2021, so we strongly recommend that to ensure supply chain continuity in 2022, you, along with your suppliers and transport operators are fully prepared for the new border requirements and make suitable arrangements in advance of goods shipment.

-If you've been using the delayed declaration easement you must decide how full customs declarations will be made from 1 January 2022.
+If you've been using the delayed declaration easement you now use full customs declarations from 1 January 2022.
 You may want to consider using a customs intermediary to make declarations on your behalf if you do not already have one.
 You need to understand the requirements of your specific supply chain as border processes can vary depending on the mode of transport used and the specific port or airport where the goods arrive in the UK.

 If you import food, plants, and animal products you’ll notice the biggest changes.
 It’s important to ensure you have all the required registrations and systems access to provide the necessary notifications to the appropriate border agency.
 This is a separate requirement in addition to the customs declaration.